TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

          The **Sequencing Centre** dropdown menu will only display if the **European Reference Genome Atlas (ERGA)** profile type is selected.

+         See the :ref:`Sequencing Centres that utilise COPO <faq-profiles-sequencing-centres-list>` :abbr:`FAQ (Frequently Asked Question)` for additional information.

       .. figure:: /assets/images/profile/profile_add_profile_form_sequencingCentre.png
          :alt: Choose sequencing centre on add profile form